Shreyans-704/Shreyans-704/README.md

 # Hi, I'm Shreyans Jaiswal 👋

 I'm a Pre-final year Information Technology student at **NIT Jalandhar** with a passion for building robust and scalable systems.
-While I have a background in web development with **React.js** and **Tailwind CSS**, I am now pivoting my career towards **Cloud Computing and DevOps**.
+While I am now pivoting my career towards **Cloud Computing and DevOps**.

 My goal is to leverage cloud technologies like AWS and containerization tools like Docker and Kubernetes to design, build, and maintain efficient, automated infrastructure.
 I believe in writing clean code and am dedicated to continuous learning and solving complex problems.